H-Gh/christmas/README.md

 You can define your own shapes as many as you want.

 ### The ShapeGenerator
-Ok, we have the pattern of the rows, but not the rows themself.
-The duty of the `ShapeGenerator` is creating the rows of a shape. we can generate those patterns in many ways!
+Ok, we have the visible character of the rows, but not the entire row with visible and invisible characters.
+The duty of the `ShapeGenerator` is creating the rows that contains visible and invisible (spaces) characters.
+We can generate those patterns in many ways!
 First, let's start with the normal way for the `Star` shape.
 #### AlignCenterShapeGenerator
 The `Star` shape must be aligned center.
 So the `AlignCenterShapeGenerator` will update the pattern and add the spaces to the rows to make sure that the `character(s)` of that rows surrounded by the spaces to be in the center of the row.
 Imagine a 5 row `Star` shape.
 So the biggest row size is `7` (number of columns).
 The first row has just one `character` which is `+`.
 The `AlignCenterShapeGenerator` will add `3` spaces before `+` and after it to make sure the size of the first row is `7` and the `+` is in the middle of the characters.